Skip to main content

 Alternatives to online ketamine therapy

 At the time of this writing, there are two main alternatives to telehealth ketamine therapy services: Spravato nasal spray and in-person ketamine therapy infusion clinics.
-Let’s go over how these options differ from the services in this guide, including how they may better suit some people’s needs.
+Let’s go over how these options differ from the services in this guide, including how they might better suit some people’s needs.

 Spravato nasal spray